Marius321/Email-Marketing-Campaign-Dashboard/README.md

 I have started by installing Anaconda Navigator onto my local machine and setting up a Spyder IDE with Python 3.9 in order to start generating the scripts.

 ## STEP 2.
 Generating Scripts*
-It was then followed by writing the actual Python scripts.
+It was then followed by writing the Python scripts.
 There are three scripts for three different operations:

 #### Script 1.
 Data generating script
 This script uses faker library to generate fake email data including customer name, email name, sent dates etc. as per below: